 Where to spot: After they’ve made their long, perilous migration from Siberia, they can be spotted in farmland, freshwater wetlands and coastal bays.
 Listen out for their distinctive calls which sound rather like an excited dog!

-We hope you get chance to spot these winter visitors on your paddles!
+We hope you get chance to spot these winter migrant birds on your paddles!
 Don’t forget to take your camera with you so you can capture them.
 For more inspiration on wildlife to spot on your paddles, check out our blogs on paddling and the environment.

 To ensure that you paddle responsibly and do not disturb wildlife, follow our You, Your Canoe and the Marine Environment guidance.